|

 Consider your dog’s breed, weight, and age in years, and use a dog age calculator to determine your dog’s approximate age in human years.

-An accurate understanding of its age helps ensure your dog receives the best care possible, leading to a whole, enjoyable life.
+An accurate understanding of your dog’s age helps ensure they receive the best possible care, leading to a healthy, enjoyable life.